Implementing real polyhedral homotopy

 For a Laurent polynomial $f\in \mathbb{C}[x_1^\pm,\dots, x_n^\pm]$, the image of the variety $\mathcal{V}(f)$ under the log-absolute value map is called the \emph{amoeba} of $f$ and denoted by $\mathcal{A}(f)$.
 For a textbook reference, see \cite[Chapter 1]{maclagan2021introduction}.

 We remark that the complement of an amoeba consists of convex regions.
-For the real polyhedral homotopy algorithm, we will take a lifting function $w$ inducing a triangulation $\Delta_w$ such that mixed cell cone $M(\Delta_w)$ is contained in a complement of the amoeba of $\nabla_A$.
+For the real polyhedral homotopy algorithm, we will consider a specific lifting function $w$ inducing a triangulation $\Delta_w$ such that mixed cell cone $M(\Delta_w)$ is contained in a complement of the amoeba of $\nabla_A$.